peterphann/aggieseek/README.md

 # AggieSeek
 <img src="https://i.imgur.com/jW0kJB2.png"></img>

 AggieSeek is a web application that automatically tracks and notifies students upon course openings at Texas A&M University.
+Create a new account and be the first to enroll in your courses today!

 **Visit our website at www.aggieseek.net!**